 Now that we have seen that the results of the Trinity Study are encouraging and would let people retire early, how should we implement it?

-However, in practice, this means you need to accumulate a lot of money, more than what most people accumulate during their lifetime.
+However, in practice, this means you need to accumulate money, more than most people accumulate during their lifetime.
 And you need to accumulate this earlier than retirement age.

 Then, you will need to invest that money until you can retire.
 Once you have accumulated the proper amount through capital gains and savings, you will be financially free.